 - If the API tokens are not working to authorize, you might need to encode your API tokens and/or headers into Base64.

-- The reports that work the best are just a list of something, like "orders" or "customers".
 If the API URL needs some kind of ID, you will need to find that ID usually present in another report, and enter it in the URL.

 Example:https://api.convertkit.com/v3/forms/<form_id>/subscriptions